Looking Closely at the Growth Curve for MongoDB Inc. (MDB)

-MongoDB Inc. (NASDAQ:MDB) went up by 8.18% from its latest closing price compared to the recent 1-year high of $590.00.
-The company’s stock price has collected 4.17% of gains in the last five trading sessions.
+MongoDB Inc. (NASDAQ:MDB) went down by -7.85% from its latest closing price compared to the recent 1-year high of $590.00.
+The company’s stock price has collected -6.20% of loss in the last five trading sessions.
 Barron’s reported on 06/24/22 that Next Big Issue for Software Stocks Will Be Sharp Cuts in Earnings Estimates

 Is It Worth Investing in MongoDB Inc. (NASDAQ :MDB) Right Now?